py85252876/GSA/README.md

 # Gradient attack based on Subsampling and Aggregation

-This module contains the requisite code for implementing gradient attacks on the DDPM and Imagen models.
+This module contains the requisite code for implementing gradient attacks on the **DDPM** and **Imagen**.
 We posit that this novel white-box MIA attack method, leveraging model gradients, can lead to enhanced attack efficiency and effectiveness, and is also highly pertinent to real-world scenarios.

 This repository contains: